shapediver/WordPressPlugin/README.md

 The resulting zip file can be found in the project root directory.

+## Project-specific handler implementations

+In case you need to implement custom handlers for the actions that the app running inside the iframe may call, check out [src/sd-specific.example.ts](src/sd-specific.example.ts) on how to implement your custom handlers.

 ## License

 This project is licensed under the GPL v2 license.